Jmainguy/jmainguy.com/content/posts/large-language-model.md

 While eagerly awaiting the arrival of my new RAM, I continued to experiment with LLMs for the next couple of days.
 I attempted to use ROCm/PyTorch with my Radeon card (gfx803), but I soon learned that my card was considered too old and no longer supported.
 Trying to build the necessary software myself proved challenging and even if I succeeded, it would have been a temporary hack.

-I enjoyed playuing with [text-generation-webui](https://github.com/oobabooga/text-generation-webui/tree/main) and was able to get it working on cpu, but the speeds were horrendous.
+I enjoyed playing with [text-generation-webui](https://github.com/oobabooga/text-generation-webui/tree/main) and was able to get it working on cpu, but the speeds were horrendous.

 [chat-ui](https://github.com/huggingface/chat-ui) looks interesting and I might play with that if I ever get good speeds with these models.